AikaMei/hello-world/README.md

 # hello-world
 First repository created following the github instructions Hi, all!
-Hope you are havinga a wonderful morning/day/evening/night!
+Hope you are having a wonderful morning/day/evening/night!
 I am on a mission to do good to the humanity )))
+Nice meeting ya'll!!!